Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Related Work

 \subsection{Contrastive Learning on Graphs}

-Contrastive learning is a self-supervised learning scheme that measures similarity and difference between instances.
-The general goal of contrastive learning is to contrast positive pairs against negative pairs, \ie~pulling similar (positive) instances closer and pushing different (negative) instances apart~\citep{Hadsell06,Dosovitskiy14}.
-Successful contrastive methods follow the instance discrimination principle that pairs instances based on whether they are derived from the same instance (\ie~positive pairs) or not (\ie~negative pairs).
+As a self-supervised learning scheme, contrastive learning follows the instance discrimination principle that pairs instances according to whether they are derived from the same instance (\ie,~positive pairs) or not (\ie,~negative pairs)~\citep{Hadsell06,Dosovitskiy14}.

-Inspired by the success in computer vision and natural language processing~\citep{CPC,hjelm2018learning,wu2018unsupervised,sohn2016improved,tian2020contrastive,doersch2015unsupervised,mikolov2013distributed}, contrastive methods have been recently proposed to learn expressive node embeddings on graphs.
-In general, these methods train a graph encoder that produces node embeddings and a discriminator which distinguishes node embedding pairs that are similar from those that are dissimilar.
-For instance, DGI~\citep{deepGraphInfomax}~trains a node encoder to maximize mutual information between patch representations and corresponding high-level summaries of graphs.
-InfoGraph~\citep{infoGraph}~demonstrates that it is essential to maximize the mutual information between the representation of the entire graph and the representations of substructures.
-The work of~\citep{hassani2020contrastive} proposes to use contrast encodings from one-hop neighbors and a graph diffusion, achieving state-of-the-art performance on both node and graph classification tasks.
-GCC~\citep{qiu2020gcc}~adopts InfoNCE loss~\citep{CPC}~and presents a graph-based contrastive learning framework for downstream tasks.
+Contrastive methods have been recently proposed to learn expressive node embeddings on graphs.
+In general, these methods train a graph encoder that produces node embeddings and a discriminator that distinguishes similar node embedding pairs from those dissimilar ones.
+DGI~\citep{deepGraphInfomax}~trains a node encoder to maximize mutual information between patch representations and high-level graph summaries.
+InfoGraph~\citep{infoGraph} contrasts a global graph representation with substructure representations. \citep{hassani2020contrastive} propose to contrast encodings from one-hop neighbors and a graph diffusion.
+GCC~\citep{qiu2020gcc}~is a pre-training framework that leverages contrastive learning to capture structural properties across multiple networks.

-In KGs, we note that positive and negative pairs naturally exist in the problem of few-shot KG completion.
+In KGs, we note that positive and negative pairs naturally exist in the few-shot KG completion problem.
 However, the potential of contrastive learning in this task is under-explored.
 In our work, we adopt the idea of contrastive learning at the context level to capture correlations between a target triplet and its wider context.
-This enables to enrich the expressiveness of entity embeddings in KGs and improving model generalisation for few-shot KG completion.
+This enables enriching the expressiveness of entity embeddings and improving model generalization for few-shot KG completion.
 To the best of our knowledge, we are the first to integrate contrastive learning with KG embedding learning for few-shot KG completion.